LinuxNut453/FFSerial/README.md

 ✅ Automatic FFmpeg & wget installation (if missing)
 ✅ Easy to use— just drop files in the In folder!

+NOTE:
+If linux gives you bak something like

+Detected OS: Linux
+Installing FFmpeg for Linux...
+Reading package lists...
+Done
+E: Could not get lock /var/lib/apt/lists/lock.
+It is held by process 8208 (apt-get)
+N: Be aware that removing the lock file is not a solution and may break your system.
+E: Unable to lock directory /var/lib/apt/lists/
+Setup complete!
+On Windows, finish installing FFmpeg and restart your terminal.

+that means an error occurred, and ffmpeg isn't installed.
+Run

+$ sudo apt install ffmpeg

+If that works, after installation is finished, run $ ffmpeg --version

 Installation:
 Download or clone this repository: